William758/ZetTweaks/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.0.4 - Only place PrimordialTeleporter on last stage of a loop.
+Recovery when Void Cell is activated.
+Fix HuntressRange not working with HuntressAutoaimFix.

 v1.0.3 - Prevent tweakBossDropRewards from affecting drops with red tier items.